 - Higher insurance premiums and possible dropped coverage

-However, by hiring O’Keeffe O’Brien Lyson Foss Attorneys, you are hiring an aggressive DUI defense attorney who will work hard to keep you out of jail and avoid paying steep fines.
-O’Keeffe O’Brien Lyson Foss Attorneys uses proven approaches that have worked repeatedly to shield our clients from conviction.
+However, by hiring O’Keeffe O’Brien Lyson Attorneys, you are hiring an aggressive DUI defense attorney who will work hard to keep you out of jail and avoid paying steep fines.
+O’Keeffe O’Brien Lyson Attorneys use proven approaches that have worked repeatedly to shield our clients from conviction.
 Also, to ensure that you keep your license from being revoked or suspended, it is advisable that you seek out an experienced administrative hearing attorney.
 Our attorneys are capable of handling both matters effectively.
-If you are being charged with a DUI, call O’Keeffe O’Brien Lyson Foss Attorneys today to schedule an appointment with an skilled DUI and administrative hearing attorney today that can handle both the civil administrative hearing component of your case, and the DUI criminal component of your case.
+If you are being charged with a DUI, contact or call O’Keeffe O’Brien Lyson Attorneys today to schedule an appointment with an skilled DUI and administrative hearing attorney today that can handle both the civil administrative hearing component of your case, and the DUI criminal component of your case.
 Call for more information – 701-235-8000.